 The fact of the matter is that living life well is a skill set.
 You can learn to live life skillfully.
 You can learn to skillfully make wise decisions.

 In the same way that you can increase your knowledge of a subject or skill set on a hobby or job, you can learn to live life more skillfully.
 Which is really what this blog is all about.

 If you think about it, life in this day and age is a little different than it was when your grandparents and even your parents were your age.
 Which can make it more difficult to find good applicable wisdom on current events.

 I’m not saying that your parents and grandparents don’t have wisdom.
 What I am saying is that we do life differently than they did.

 While the basic facts of wisdom for life haven’t changed, the fundamental aspects of it have.
-Which means it’s often hard to look to our elders for advice on how to handle the current pressure that society demands from the average person (more on that in a minute).
+Which means it’s often hard to look to our elders for advice on how to handle the current pressure that society demands.
+It goes back to the experienced decision I was talking about.